-- 82. Based on Defendants' above-described violations of law, Plaintiff is entitled to an injunction enjoining the Defendants and others from any and all planned voter-intimidation activities.
+- 80. Based on Defendants' above-described violations of law, Plaintiff is entitled to an injunction enjoining the Defendants and others from any of their contemplated voter-intimidation activity.
 This activity includes but is not limited to: - a.
-Funding, encouraging, or otherwise supporting, including by training or organizing, individuals who are not officially appointed poll watchers under Pennsylvania law to be present at or around polling places or voter lines for the purpose of engaging in poll watching activities; - b.
-Monitoring polling places, or permitting, encouraging, or assisting individuals to monitor polling places, if the proposed monitor does not meet the statutory requirements for service as a poll watcher;
+Funding, encouraging, or otherwise supporting, including by training or organizing, individuals to be present at or around Nevada polling places or voter lines for the purpose of engaging in any poll watching or monitoring activities that are not explicitly authorized by Nevada's election code; - Monitoring polling places, or permitting, encouraging, or assisting individuals to monitor polling places, if the proposed monitor does not meet the statutory requirements for service as a poll watcher; - c.
+Gathering or loitering outside of any polling place for the purpose or with the effect of interfering with or intimidating voters; - d.
+Questioning, interrogating, or verbally harassing prospective voters or voters, or training, organizing, or directing others to do the same, for the purpose or with the effect of intimidating prospective voters or voters; - e.
+Following, taking photos of, or otherwise recording prospective voters or voters, those assisting prospective voters or voters, or their vehicles, or training, organizing, or directing others to do the same.

-- c.
-Gathering or loitering within ten (10) feet of a polling place, or permitting, encouraging, or assisting any individuals to gather or loiter within ten (10) feet of a polling place, unless such person is one of the identified poll watchers for each candidate or party who may be present in a polling place at any time; - d.
-Questioning, interrogating, or verbally harassing voters or prospective voters, or training, organizing, or directing others to do the same, for the purpose or with the effect of intimidating voters or prospective voters; - e.
-Following, taking photos of, or otherwise recording voters or prospective voters, those assisting voters or prospective voters, or their vehicles, or training, organizing, or directing others to do the same. - 83.
-Defendants Stone and Stop the Steal should be enjoined from questioning, and from training, organizing, or deputizing any persons to question, voters at Pennsylvania polling locations under the guise of purported "exit polling" operations.
+81. Defendants Stone and Stop the Steal Inc. should be enjoined from questioning, and from training, organizing, or deputizing any persons to question, prospective voters or voters at Nevada polling locations under the guise of purported "exit polling" operations.